Abhai Singh of Marwar

 Abhai Singh Rathore (7 November 1702 – 18 June 1749) was an 18th-century Indian Raja of the Kingdom of Marwar (Jodhpur).
+He was also involved in the Khejarli massacre in September 1730, in which 363 Bishnois were killed, trying to peacefully protect a grove of Khejri trees.

 Coronation

 As a result of a conspiracy between Abhai Singh and his brother, Bakht Singh, their father, Ajit Singh, was killed and Abhai Singh became the Maharaja of the Kingdom of Marwar.
-He was coronated in 1724, and ruled until 1749.
+He was crowned in 1724, and ruled until 1749.

-Khejarli massacre

-In 1726, Abhai Singh of Marwar granted the estate of Khejarli to Thakur Surat Singh, who became the first 'Thakur of Khejarli'.

-In 1730, under his order, minister Giridhar Bhandari led a royal party to Khejarli to fell some Khejri trees that were sacred to the villagers.
-The trees were to be burned to produce lime for constructing a new palace.
-A local woman called Amrita Devi Bishnoi protested the tree-felling because such acts were prohibited by the Bishnoi's religion.
-The feudal party said they would not cut the trees if she paid a bribe, which she refused to do since she saw such an exchange as ignominious and insulting to her faith.
-She said that she would rather give away her life to save the trees than to pay.
-She and her three daughters (Asu, Ratni, and Bhagu) were then killed by the party.

-News of the deaths spread, and summons to a meeting was sent to 84 Bishnoi villages.
-The meeting determined that one Bishnoi volunteer would sacrifice their life for every tree cut down.
-Older people began hugging the trees intended to be cut, and many were killed.

-These efforts failed to have the desired impact.
-Bhandari claimed that the Bishnois were sacrificing aging people they no longer saw as useful to society.
-In response to this, young men, women, and children began to follow the example of the old.
-In the end, 363 Bishnois died in the incident.

-The development shocked the tree-felling party.
-The group returned to Jodhpur with their mission unfulfilled, and Abhai Singh subsequently ordered that no more trees should be felled.

 March against Sarbuland Khan

 Prelude

 When an open challenge was made in court, only Abhai Singh took the Bida.
 On his way to Ahmedabad, Abhai first met the Jaipur prince at Pushkar.
 Abhai Singh took the route to Sirohi; at the Sirohi border, Thakur Maan Singh of Chandana resisted his forces and died fighting.
 Later his forces looted Rovada and Posaliya (today near Sumerpur-Pali), where the king of Sirohi, fearing destruction by the large Marwar army, presented his daughter Jas Kanwar in marriage to Abhai Singh.
 Ram Singh was a scion born of this wedlock.